Cocaaladioxine/bigquery_terraform_vscode/README.md

 - Clone HCL2-parser and upgrade to the latest @tmccombs/hcl2json
 - Check if @tmccombs/hcl2json handles variables
 - Think about the modules and how to handle them
-- Declare a bigquery table from a schema

 **Enjoy!**